stueyG1t/CMALT-Stuart/index.md

 In a sector increasingly dependent on multimedia and automation, I continue to champion open, portable, and inclusive design.
 However, I have also learned to balance idealism with pragmatism.
 SCORM, for example, is not the most modern standard, but its compatibility with Moodle allows me to deploy tools quickly and at scale while the institution upgrades its infrastructure.

 A key example of impact is the development of the Digital Backpack capabilities assessment tool.
-Originally conceived as a judgement-based quiz, the tool was redesigned as a confidence-based diagnostic in direct response to feedback from colleagues across the Academic Learning Enhancement team, accessibility specialists, and digital skills practitioners.
+Originally conceived as a judgement-based quiz, the tool was redesigned as a confidence-based diagnostic in direct response to feedback from colleagues across the Academic Learning Enhancement (ALE) team, accessibility specialists, and digital skills practitioners.
 Their insight highlighted the potential for judgemental assessment models to alienate students – particularly those who lacked confidence or came from non-traditional learning backgrounds.

-I led the technical and pedagogical redesign to ensure the new tool was aligned with the Jisc Digital Capabilities Framework and the UK Government’s Essential Digital Skills Framework.
+I led the technical and pedagogical redesign to ensure the new tool was aligned with the **Jisc Digital Capabilities Framework** and the **UK Government’s Essential Digital Skills Framework**.
 The resulting confidence-based diagnostic now forms the basis of the university’s approach to digital skills assessment for incoming students.
+This work is described further in [Core Area 3](#core-area-3-specialist-area-of-practice).

 This development is significant because there was previously no mechanism for diagnosing digital capability gaps at the point of entry.
 Given that all students are expected to engage with core digital tools from day one, the absence of diagnostic data created a serious equity issue.
 Without it, there was no effective way to allocate support, design inclusive interventions, or prioritise resources.
 By implementing the Digital Backpack as a formative, scalable tool, I have helped position it as a key institutional asset – providing a foundation for targeted upskilling, improved onboarding, and longer-term student success.

+This work also complements the LTI and SCIM integration efforts described in [Core Area 1a](#core-area-1a-understanding-the-constraints-and-benefits-of-different-technologies), and the deployment support explored in [Core Area 1c](#core-area-1c-supporting-the-deployment-of-learning-technologies).

-This work embodies several of the core CMALT principles: understanding the interplay between technology and learning, advocating for sustainable and inclusive practice, staying current with evolving tools, and working across professional boundaries to communicate and embed effective solutions.
+It embodies several of the core CMALT principles: understanding the interplay between technology and learning, advocating for sustainable and inclusive practice, staying current with evolving tools, and working across professional boundaries to communicate and embed effective solutions.

 ---

-### Evidence to be Attached

-- Screenshot of SCORM content deployed in Moodle
-- Description of LTI 1.3 integration and configuration
-- Screenshot or annotated interface from the Digital Backpack
-- Evidence of Digital Backpack usage in student induction/onboarding
-- Citation or excerpt from Jisc-published accessibility research
-- Confirmation or certificate of Master’s in Computing Science
+### References

+Microsoft (2023) *LTI 1.3 Implementation Guide for LinkedIn Learning*.
+Available at: https://learn.microsoft.com/en-us/linkedin/learning/sso-auth/sso-docs/lti-13-implementation (Accessed: 15 July 2025).

+Smith, S. (2002) ‘Dyslexia and virtual learning environment interfaces’, *Access All Areas: Disability, Technology and Learning*, pp. 50–53.
+Oxford and York: ALT and TechDis.

+University of Greenwich (2025) *Digital Teaching and Technology Enhanced Learning in Higher Education (ACAD-1441-M02-2024-25)*.
+Available at: https://moodlecurrent.gre.ac.uk/course/view.php?id=107625 (Accessed: 15 July 2025).

 [↑ Back to top](#sections)